Markwilsonabnes/Front-camera-phishing/README.md

 Ethical hacking and cybersecurity enthusiasts dedicated to learning and sharing knowledge for a secure digital world. and always remember this tool is only for education purpose🐧

+# disclaimer
+The use this tool is COMPLETE RESPONSIBILITY.
+Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
+Please read LICENSE.

 # Front-camera-phishing

  installation 👇